andyhsim/local-load-balancer/migration-faq.md

 # IBM Cloud Load Balancer Migration FAQs
 {: #migration-faq}

-The following Frequently Asked Questions apply to the IBM Local Load Balancer migration process.
+You can find answers to frequently asked questions about the IBM Local Load Balancer migration process here.
+{: shortdesc}

 ## What is the announcement and effective date for Local Load Balancer End of Marketing (EOM)?
 {: faq}